|Approval Date||22 Nov 2017|

 |Planned Completion Date||30 Jun 2018|

 |Sovereign / Non-Sovereign||Sovereign|

-The beneficiaries of the program are the State of Cameroon, through the ministries and administrations in charge of Economy, Finance and the Ministry of Agriculture and Rural Development, and Livestock and Fisheries, public works and Energy.
-The effects of economic growth through the creation of sustainable jobs in the agropastoral sector, in particular, will ultimately benefit Cameroonian citizens.
-The private sector, especially SMEs, particularly those run by women and youth in rural areas, are also indirect beneficiaries of the PACCE.
-Indeed, the program's measures in relation to the energy, transport and rural development sectors will enable people to benefit in the medium term from better access to electricity, better maintained roads, equitable access to public procurement, and an environment conducive to the development of their activities.
+The programme beneficiaries are the State of Cameroon, through the ministries and government services in charge of the economy and finance, agriculture and rural development, livestock and fisheries, public works and energy.
+Ultimately, the beneficiaries of the dividens of the economic growth accruing from sustainable job creation, particularly in the agro-pastoral sector, will be the citizens of Cameroon.
+The private sector, particularly SMEs, and especially those managed by women and youth in rural areas, are indirect PACCE beneficiaries.
+The programme measures dealing with the energy, transport and rural development sectors will enable the population to benefit, in the medium term, from greater access to electricity, better maintained roads, equitable access to public procurement and an environment that is conducive to the development of their activities.

 African Development Bank

 |Name||LUMBILA Kevin Numbi|